AlbertWeichselbraun/corpus-creator/README.md

 ### Generate corpus diff

 * convert the input document to text
-* obtain a list of unique text tokens within the document
-* select the first, the last and "n-2" random anchors within the document
 * compare the input document with the output document and compute for every sentence
-  1. the relative position to all "n" anchors,
-  2. its first three letters
+  1. its first three letters
-  3. its last three letters
+  2. its last three letters
-  4. the sentence length
+  3. the sentence length
-  5. the first 6 bytes of the sentence's md5sum
+  4. the first 6 bytes of the sentence's md5sum

 ### Apply corpus diff